Parable #20. The Bread out of Heaven:

 Messiah is the answer to the mystery.
 Messiah is the Mystery (who is this?).
 All of the mysteries of the Kingdom of Adonai (our Father and our God) are revealed through our exercising true faith in him.
 His (God’s) Messiah is the Omer.
 Avinu Shebashamayim measures all of our lives by the measure (Omer) of Messiah.
 The Mashiach is the Last Adam.
 He is the first of his kind.
 He is the perfect man that Adonai Avinu desires all of us to be like.
 He is the measure of Adonai our God by which all humanity is measured.
 Therefore:

 Messiah is the first of his kind.

 Messiah is the New Perfect Adam and Last Adam.

 Messiah is the One who is truly Rich in Adonai.

-Messiah is the Humble Man that Adonai entrusts with all of His Treasure.
+Messiah is the humble person that Adonai entrusts with all of His Treasure.

 Messiah is the Resurrected One.
 He is the first to be resurrected from the dead.

 Messiah is the Bread from Heaven given to us that we may receive the gift of Eternal Life.

 During the Firstfruits Temple ceremony that immediately followed the Messiah’s death and burial (seen on Nisan 16; hidden on Nisan 17) the Omer of barley was waved before the heavenly Father to be “accepted” by Him.
 The word accepted comes from the Hebrew word “ratsown” meaning a “delight,” what is “pleasing,” “acceptable,” and “approved.”
 What is acceptable to the Almighty?
 What is it that gains His favor, His approval?